The Application Process

 1. Create an Embark account.
 Go to http://us.fulbrightonline.org/applynow.html, scroll down to the bottom of the page and click on “US FULBRIGHT APPLICATION ONLINE”.
 PLEASE CREATE AN ACCOUNT AND FILL IN THE BASIC INFORMATION AS SOON AS POSSIBLE!
 Do not submit your application until you are ready.
 Please email Dr. Steve Wainscott at email@example.com if you have any questions about the online application.

-The Campus Deadline: WEDNESDAY, SEPTEMBER 18, 2013.
+The Campus Deadline: The third week in September.
+Contact Stephen Wainscott for specific deadline date.
 The campus deadline is a FINAL deadline.
 Unless there are serious errors, you will not be able to revise your application after this point.
 For the campus deadline, please do the following:

 1. Proofread your online application

 2. Print out your online application (see checklist on next page).

 3. Submit your online application (through the Embark Fulbright site).

 4. Once you have submitted, you may sign up for an interview time slot.
 (More details via email.)